Anxiety Disorders

 The higher cognitive centers of the brain reside in the frontal lobe.

-The prefrontal cortex (PFC) is responsible for executive functions such as planning, decision making, predicting consequences for potential behaviors, and understanding and moderating social behavior.
+The prefrontal cortex (PFC) is responsible for executive functions such as planning, decision-making, predicting consequences for potential behaviors, and understanding and moderating social behavior.

-The orbitofrontal cortex (OFC) codes information, controls impulses and regulates mood.
+The orbitofrontal cortex (OFC) codes information, controls impulses, and regulates mood.
 This region is crucial for the self-regulation of emotions and the relearning of stimulus-reinforcement associations.

 In the healthy brain, these frontal cortical regions regulate impulses, emotions, and behavior via inhibitory top-down control of emotional-processing structures.
 Ventromedial prefrontal cortex to dampen the signals coming from the amygdala.
 Patients with damage to this brain region are more likely to experience anxiety since the brakes on the amygdala have been lifted.